ChrisTheFish96/Task-manager/README.md

 This gives the user access to the admin menu with options to:
 1. Register a user
+    1.A user will be asked for a username and password and to confirm the password, if passwords match, the username and password will be saved to the user.txt file and can be used for login.
+    1.B If passwords doesn't match or the username already exists a relevant error message is printed.
 ![register_user](https://user-images.githubusercontent.com/125367266/226473475-cc955f35-0b07-4bdc-995d-4ffbfb7b40df.JPG)

-    1.A user will be asked for a username and password and to confirm the password, if passwords match the username and password will be saved to the user.txt file and can be used for login.
-    1.If passwords doesn't match or the username already exists a relevant error message is printed.
 1. Add new tasks
+    1.A User will be asked which user they want to assign the task to.
+    1.B Then they must specify a name and description for the task as well as a due date.
+    1.C If the user doesn't exist a relevant error message is printed
 ![add_tasks](https://user-images.githubusercontent.com/125367266/226473493-0ce29cba-a37b-40e0-99c8-0303818efa6e.JPG)

-    1.User will be asked which user they want to assign the task to.
-    1.Then they must specify a name and description for the task as well as a due date.
-    1.If the user doesn't exist a relevant error message is printed
 1. View all the tasks registered to all users
 ![all_tasks](https://user-images.githubusercontent.com/125367266/226473544-76ff961b-b348-49ea-b08a-47314bcf9051.JPG)